geramoidx/pathfinder-visualizer/README.md

 # Pathfinder-visualizer

 Graphical UI index implementing various search and path algorithms related to graph theory.
+This project was inspired by various pathfinding simulations before it.
 You can access it here. https://geramoidx.github.io/pathfinder-visualizer/

-## Overview of Pathfinding Algorithms
+## Overview of Pathfinding Algorithms-

 This project implements the following pathfinding and search algorithms.